microsoft/vscode-docs/api/working-with-extensions/continuous-integration.md

 # Continuous Integration

 Extension integration tests can be run on CI services.
-The [`vscode-test`](https://github.com/Microsoft/vscode-test) library helps you setup extension tests on CI providers and contains a [sample extension](https://github.com/microsoft/vscode-test/tree/master/sample) setup on Azure Pipelines.
+The [`vscode-test`](https://github.com/Microsoft/vscode-test) library helps you set up extension tests on CI providers and contains a [sample extension](https://github.com/microsoft/vscode-test/tree/master/sample) setup on Azure Pipelines.
 You can check out the [build pipeline](https://dev.azure.com/vscode/vscode-test/_build?definitionId=15) or jump directly to the [`azure-pipelines.yml` file](https://github.com/microsoft/vscode-test/blob/master/sample/azure-pipelines.yml).

-## Automated Publishing
+## Automated publishing

 You can also configure the CI to publish a new version of the extension automatically.

 The publish command is similar to publishing from a local environment using [`vsce`](https://github.com/Microsoft/vsce), but you must somehow provide the Personal Access Token (PAT) in a secure way.
-By storing the PAT as a `VSCE_PAT` _secret variable_, `vsce` will be able to use it.
+By storing the PAT as a `VSCE_PAT` **secret variable**, `vsce` will be able to use it.
 Secret variables are never exposed, so they are safe to use in a CI pipeline.

-# Example Implementations

 ## Azure Pipelines

 <a href="https://azure.microsoft.com/services/devops/"><img alt="Azure Pipelines" src="/assets/api/working-with-extensions/continuous-integration/pipelines-logo.png" width="318" /></a>

 [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) is great for running VS Code extension tests as it supports running the tests on Windows, macOS, and Linux.
 For Open Source projects, you get unlimited minutes and 10 free parallel jobs.
-This section explains how to setup an Azure Pipelines for running your extension tests.
+This section explains how to set up an Azure Pipelines for running your extension tests.

 First, create a free account on [Azure DevOps](https://azure.microsoft.com/services/devops/) and create an [Azure DevOps project](https://azure.microsoft.com/features/devops-projects/) for your extension.